valtimo-platform/valtimo-documentation/features/plugins/configure-zaken-api-plugin.md

 * **Last name.** The last name as used by the employee in daily life.
 * **Initial.** The collection of letters formed by the first letter of all forenames in order.
 * **Prefix to last name** (Optional) Part of the genus name that appears in Table 36 (GBA), prefix table, and is separated from the genus name by a space.
-* **Alternative name of the person involved** (Optional) The name of the person involved under which they wish to be addressed in relation to the case.
+* **Alternative name of the person involved.** (Optional) The name of the person involved under which they wish to be addressed in relation to the case.
 * **Authorization indication** (Optional) The type that represents the authorization indication.

 ### Create zaakrol - organizational unit